-While there surely is no stopping any hurricane, you can limit the damage to your home or building by taking these steps to prepare.
-Just a few simple steps can save thousands of dollars in recovery costs and as much of your building materials and personal items as possible.
+While there surely is no stopping any hurricane, simple steps can save thousands of dollars in hurricane recovery costs and as much of your building and personal items as possible.
 Check out these tips.

 Amidst the global pandemic, residents living on the Atlantic coast must also prepare for a busy 2020 hurricane season.
 Now is the time to adjust your emergency plans because the natural disasters won’t wait.